henascen/CalculatorLibrary/README.md

 # CalculatorLibrary
-This repo is to learn how to apply Continuous Integration and CircleCI.
+This repo is to learn how to apply Continuous Integration and CircleCI....